foldright/cffu/README.md

 These `backport` methods are existing functionality of `CompletableFuture`, so no code examples are provided.

-### 2.7 Timeout-Safe New Implementation of `orTimeout` / `completeOnTimeout`
+### 2.7 timeout-safe new implementation of `orTimeout` / `completeOnTimeout`

-The `CF#orTimeout()` / `CF#completeOnTimeout()` methods use the internal single-threaded `ScheduledThreadPoolExecutor` of `CF` to trigger business logic execution when timeouts occur, which can cause the timeout and delayed execution basic functionality of `CF` to fail❗️
+The `CF#orTimeout()` / `CF#completeOnTimeout()` methods use the internal single-threaded `ScheduledThreadPoolExecutor` of `CF` to trigger business logic execution when timeouts occur, which can break CompletableFuture's timeout and delay functionality❗

 Because timeout and delayed execution are basic functionalities, once they fail, it can lead to:

 - Business functionality correctness issues, with timeout triggers being inaccurate and delayed
 - System stability issues, such as waiting operations in threads not returning, other dependent `CF`s not completing, and thread pool exhaustion and memory leaks

 The `cffu` library provides timeout-safe new implementation methods: